 You might notice some signs of bleeding.
 This is quite normal, especially if you have an older cat.
 After regular tooth brushing sessions, the bleeding will stop.

 If you feel that you can’t master the technique of proper dental care at home, you can ask the vet for help.
-Vets are able to demonstrate the appropriate way to hold the cat and introduce tooth brushing without much resistance.
+Vets can demonstrate the appropriate way to hold the cat and introduce tooth brushing without much resistance.

 The timeline can be different for every cat, as some are more sensitive than others.
 You should give your kitty all the time it needs so that dental care becomes a pleasant experience that doesn’t trigger any feelings of anxiety or stress.